BoomDAO/car-rush-caffeine-ai/README.md

-# Car Rush 2D Game
+# Car Rush 2D Game - Caffeine AI Integration

 ## Overview
 Car Rush is a 2D web game where players control a CSS-rendered car on an infinitely extending zig-zag road to collect coins and increase their score.
 The game requires Internet Identity authentication and features ICP and BOOM DAO branding.